 You may even hear the woodpeckers that are known to frequent this area too!

 There’s a car park on Long Beach Road, which is free to use and well signposted to and from the Dramway and mill.
 There’s also space for a few cars right next to the mill, which are reserved for those with disabilities.

 BONUS!
 If you walk through the mill’s community garden and along the road for a bit, then it’s also possible to walk across fields and hills within the area of Willsbridge Valley.
 Here, you can enjoy a circular route from Willsbridge Mill; but this time with epic views across the surrounding countryside!

 Another of the best dog walks in Bristol is Conham River Park in Brislington.

 This is a popular route with other dog walkers, families and cyclists though, so it’s best to keep your dog on a lead when it’s busy.
 But they are allowed off lead along the paths when it’s safe to do so.

-Another great thing about this dog walk is Beese’s Riverside Bar, which is only open during the warmer months, but is home to a charming riverside beer garden and tea room.
+Another great thing about this dog walk is Beese’s Riverside Bar.
+It’s only open during the warmer months, but it’s home to a charming riverside beer garden and tea room.